dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result-item.md

 ### GetType

-It is used to get the type of the captured result item.
+Gets the type of the captured result item.

 ```cpp
 virtual CapturedResultItemType GetType() const